ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 They are also in running state

 On this step if we will try to curl localhost nothing will happen.
-Our pods are runned in separate network namespaces, and each pod has own ip address.
+Our pods are runned in separate network namespaces, and each pod has its own ip address.
 We need to define it.

 ```bash